Formulas | Formula library

 • uses commas (,) as the thousands separator

-• displays 2 decimal places
+• displays two decimal places

 • adds parenthesis if the amount is negative